phoebeelimdink/HTAdemo/_application-guidelines/change-of-hotel-keeper.md

 ### **For More Information**

-7. The step-by-step guide to guide you through the submission of the application for an amendment of Hotel-keepern can be found [here]({{site.baseurl}}/media/guides/files/guide-amendment-of-licence.pdf)
+7. The step-by-step guide to guide you through the submission of the application for an amendment of Hotel-keeper can be found [here]({{site.baseurl}}/media/guides/files/guide-amendment-of-licence.pdf)

 8. For further clarification, please email [hlb_info@hlb.gov.sg](mailto:hlb_info@hlb.gov.sg) or call 6736 6622.